Summary

 - 1

-The school may require students to take additional courses, depending on their backgrounds.
+The school may require additional courses, depending on your backgrounds.

 - 2

 The list of specialized modules being offered in each field in any given year will be indicated on the program website.
-Students are allowed to take 3 optional course units in another discipline with approval of the Department and the graduate program director.
+You are allowed to take 3 optional course units in another discipline with approval of the Department and the assistant director at graduate studies.

 - 3